graemetlloyd/ProjectWhalehead/Outline.md

 This is particularly important in phylogenetics, where we are estimating lineage divergences that occurred tens or hundreds of millions of years ago.
 We do this from scarce, and likely biased data, using models that may or may not adequately capture reality.
 To responsibly present a solution under these conditions must mean incorporating uncertainty in that solution.
-It is prudent to avoid using a single point estimate summary of a posterior sample.
+It is prudent to avoid using a single point estimate summary of a posterior sample, whether a summary tree or an average value computed across several trees.

 The authors of this work are not immune to using a point estimate of topology from a posterior sample to compare to a point estimate of a parsimony topology (see Wright and Hillis 2014).
 But the properties of a Bayesian analysis are different than a parsimony analysis.